Eastern WA company admits selling juice from moldy, putrid concentrate for school lunches

 The intent was to conceal the old, rotten and moldy grape bottoms and sell the resulting juice concentrate as recently produced product, according to a court document.

-“Bliesner and her company, Valley Processing, produced juice in filthy and unsafe conditions, mis-labeled that product, and then sold it to the National School Lunch Program that serves low-income school children,” said U.S. Attorney Vanessa Waldref for the Eastern District of Washington.
+“Bliesner and her company, Valley Processing, produced juice in filthy and unsafe conditions, mislabeled that product, and then sold it to the National School Lunch Program that serves low-income school children,” U.S. Attorney Vanessa Waldref for the Eastern District of Washington said.

 “School children deserve safe and nutritious food.
 Nothing is more important that the health and safety of our children,” she said.